Tegarama: Biblical tradition

+In Ezekiel 27:14, Togarmah is described as a trading partner of Tyre.
+The text specifies their primary export:

+"They of the house of Togarmah traded in thy fairs with horses and horsemen and mules."
+(KJV) Historical scholarship often links this to the Hittite or Neo-Assyrian province of Til-Garimmu, known for its horse breeding.

 Theories

 The exact location of the city in Anatolia is disputed.
 Oliver Gurney placed Tegarama in Southeast Anatolia.
 Others have located it in central Anatolia near the town of Gürün, Sivas about 90 miles (140 km) east of Kanesh.

 Gürün

 Til-garimmu is usually identified with modern Gürün, biblical Tōgarmā, classical Gauraene/Gauraina, Old Assyrian Tergarama, Hittite Takarama, and Luwian Lakarma/Lukarma.
 However, no pre-Roman remains have been discovered at Gürün.

 Akçadaǧ

 Akçadaǧ, ca. 30 km west of Malatya, has been tentatively suggested as an alternate location.

 Changing location

 One theory is that the name of the city was 'moved' to another settlement during the history.